 The second part which speaks to the same or similar activity did not have a unanimous decision.
 This resulted in a split decision based on the inability to complete the task at hand without the other crew - meaning the crews were interdependent on each other.
 It is important to note the court determined that despite the crews having distinct functions, the functions were interdependent and required constant coordination to complete the task of installing the concrete culverts.

 The Supreme Courts' decision in Kelly v Kraemer Construction, Inc., A15-1751 Case helps set the precedence for the definition of common-enterprise doctrines and will impact future cases.
 While this will be beneficial to construction cases, it is important to remember that it doesn't guarantee the results of future cases.

 It should also be noted that even when common enterprise exists, the employer may still seek a claim against the negligent third party as described in Minn.
 Stat. § 176.061, subd.
 3.

 If you need help with common enterprise, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.